Madhulik123/Data-Analysis-project/AB testing/README.md

   - Profit should include discount cost and variable costs (or contribution margin if available).
   - This is the single headline metric used to decide whether to scale the campaign.

-> If profit is not available in the dataset, use **Incremental Revenue per Customer (ARPC lift)** as a proxy North Star.

 #### 3.2 Success Metrics (Primary Outcomes)